 How could this be?
-The first movie nude scene occurred 10 years before movies were "invented".
+The first movie nude scene occurred 10 years before movies were "invented."

 If you are an old fart like me, you realize how time has a way of singling out bits and pieces of history in the process of compiling the popular version, leaving other fragments, sometimes the most important ones, on history's equivalent of the cutting room floor.
 Many factors contribute to this.
 Some people's roles in history are minimized because of political incorrectness (Werner von Braun, e.g.), others are elevated or reduced because of their own national origin and the national origin of the storyteller, still others are promoted or demoted by the official version sponsored by corporate America.

 The history of motion pictures is no exception to the rule.
 Various historical icons like Thomas Edison and the Lumiere brothers have been promoted to inventor status for various reasons.
-The British, rejecting the French and American choices, have their own champion, a man named William Friese-Greene, who "was the first man ever to witness moving pictures on a screen", according to some sources.
+The British, rejecting the French and American choices, have their own champion, a man named William Friese-Greene, who "was the first man ever to witness moving pictures on a screen," according to some sources.
 He was not.
 He was not even close.
 Friese-Greene beat Edison and the Lumieres, but was about a decade behind the real champion.
 The real "inventor" of movies was actually a crazy British expatriate who proved to be too politically incorrect for the history books.
 He not only "invented" movies, but movie nude scenes as well.
 In fact, he was actually filming naked women more than a decade before Edison or the Lumieres had ever successfully completed their own systems.

 Let's begin with a definition.

 What is a movie?
-For the sake of our analysis here, it is "projected motion photography".
+For the sake of our analysis here, it is "projected motion photography."
 This definition eliminates the peep show, which was clearly a predecessor to movies, but not an actual movie.

 The inventor of projected motion pictures was named Eadweard Muybridge and, by the standards of inventors at least, he was light-years ahead of the rest of the world.
-On May 4, 1880, Muybridge projected motion pictures for several objective spectators in San Francisco.
+On May 4, 1880, Muybridge projected animal motion scenes for several objective spectators in San Francisco.
 Everyone in that room saw projected moving pictures nine years before Friese-Greene became "the first man ever to witness" them!
-Although no mention of Muybridge's demonstration - really the first movie - is included in most current published chronologies of the medium, the event was reported in great detail at the time.
+Although no mention of Muybridge's demonstration - really the first movie - is included in some current published chronologies of the medium, the event was reported in great detail at the time.
 Three San Francisco newspapers reported the event the next day, and a California weekly reported it in their May 8 edition.

-The San Francisco Alta reviewed the exhibition in great detail, and wrote: "Mr. Muybridge has laid the foundation of a new method of entertaining the people, and we predict that his instantaneous photographic magic-lantern zoetrope will make the rounds of the civilized world".
+The San Francisco Alta reviewed the exhibition in great detail, and wrote: "Mr. Muybridge has laid the foundation of a new method of entertaining the people, and we predict that his instantaneous photographic magic-lantern zoetrope will make the rounds of the civilized world."
 That turned out to be the first, and possibly still the most accurate, movie review ever written.

 By 1884, Muybridge was engaged in scientific research of motion photography at the University of Pennsylvania.
 His notebooks have been preserved in great detail at the George Eastman House in Rochester, N.Y.
 Here are some entries from 1885:

 That was in 1885, mind you.
 Muybridge was filming nude scenes 10 years before the Lumieres were filming anything!
 The Lumieres held their first public exhibition in December of 1895, and they can probably be credited with the first known instance of a filmed fictional story.
 The previous efforts had been scientific documentations of motion, often in controlled studios with pure black or white backgrounds marked by height grids, like a police line-up.
-The Lumieres exhibited something called "Watering the Gardener", which was a little staged comedy.
+The Lumieres exhibited something called "Watering the Gardener," which was a little staged comedy.

-As for Edison, he didn't even master peep shows until 1890 - ten years after Muybridge had demonstrated projection!
+As for Edison, he didn't even master peep shows until a decade after Muybridge had demonstrated projection!
 Lacking any projection technique of their own, Edison's corporate people convinced Thomas Armat, a Washingtonian who had successfully developed a projector, to allow the Edison Company to market his product as Edison's own work.
 They argued quite persuasively that their marketing muscle and Edison's reputation would ensure commercial success for the product and make everyone more money in the long run.
 Armat agreed to the deal, and an Edison employee named W.K.L Dickson adapted Armat's Phantoscope projector, renaming it The Edison Vitascope.
 Hailed as the latest miracle from the Wizard of Menlo Park, the Vitascope's highly publicized debut occurred at Koster & Bials Music Hall in New York on April 23, 1896.
 It was promoted as a revolutionary exhibition, despite the fact that Muybridge had devoted an entire hall to film projection at the Chicago World's Fair in 1893!!